 More Toronto Art To Consider!

-If you want to make a day of it in downtown T.O., there is lots more to check out.
+If you want to make a day of it in downtown T.O., there are other things to check out.
 Here are a couple of possibilities.
-Click on the titles to acces the posts…
+The first is free!
+Click on the titles to access the posts…